IlyaSamoylov45/OnlineCourses/Database course/Textbook_Notes_for_lectures/A First Course in Database Systems Readings.md

   - The EXISTS, ALL, and ANY operators can be negated by putting NOT in front of the entire expression, NOT s >= ALL R is true if and only if s is not the maximum value in R, and NOT s > ANY R is true if and only if s is the minimum value in R.

 Chapter 6.3.3 Conditions Involving Tuples
-  - Ex: Finding the producers of Harrison Ford’s movies:
+  - Ex: Finding the producers of Harrison Ford's movies:
   ```SQL
   SELECT name
   FROM MovieExec